1. Home

 Communication: The school will make an automated phone call home in the evening on the day of a student’s absence.
 When students are absent the parent/guardian must send a note explaining the absence within three days of the student’s return to school.
 If a student is absent for more than three days (consecutive or nonconsecutive) during any academic quarter, the school administration, officer of attendance, or designee, will determine through whatever means available, the reasons for the absence, provide additional assistance, and otherwise engage student and parents/guardians to prevent repeated and unexplained patterns of absence.

 In addition, parents will receive written notification from the attendance officer if students are absent more than three days in a quarter.
 Parents/guardians are requested to attend a meeting with the attendance officer to resolve the issue or create an attendance plan.
 Letters are sent home to parents when students are absent seven days or more during a school year.
 Parents/guardians are required to set up a meeting with the Supervisor of Attendance to review or create an attendance plan.
+For any student whose grade is impacted due to this policy, notification and access to this policy will be included with the student’s report card.

 Referrals: Students and parents requiring help or support will be referred to appropriate programs for additional support.
 Examples may include, but are not limited to making a referral to a student support team, Instructional Support Team, mentoring program, social worker and/or guidance counselor, health centers, substance abuse programs, and/or community based agencies.